In 1968, the USA officially banned psilocybin.

 Are magic mushrooms legal or decriminalized in Tennessee?

 In Tennessee, possessing psilocybin is a “Class A” felony.
-Penalties for offenses of this class can be up to one year in jail and fines of up to $2,500.
+Penalties for offenses in this class can be up to one year in jail and fines of up to $2,500.

 However, spores are entirely legal (as long as you don’t cultivate them).